noney1412/-sveltejs-exstore/README.md

 This package is basically a writable store wrapper.

-connect Redux Devtools to enhance your work flow.
+connecting Redux Devtools to enhance your work flow.

 ## Usage